fmadrid/LBLR/README.md

 After installing the required software and toolboxes, simply clone or download the project to your Matlab User Path.
 To identify your Matlab User Path, run the command `userpath` on the Matlab command line.
 By default on a Windows 7 or Windows 10 machine, the userpath is `C:\Users\[username]\Documents\MATLAB`.

-To test your setup, simply run the application with the provided test input: `LBLR('Datasets\TestInput.mat')`.
+To test your setup, simply run the application with the provided test input: `LBLR`

 If the application initiated, then setup was successful.